 Nominations — On a weekly basis, all other council members will be asked to submit 2 links to me.
 The first link must be to a blog entry of their own, and the second link must be to something written by someone not sitting on the council.
 Also, the second link cannot be to any blog entry hosted on a group blog represented by a member of the council.
 I will post these two lists of links, and council members will be asked to vote via email or via the site for their favorite link in both categories.
 If a member is unable to make the required nominations in time, then I may choose these nominations on their behalf.
 If a member unwittingly makes the same non-council nomination as another member, then I will attempt to give that member a chance to nominate something else… if they are unable to find a replacement in time, then I will make that nomination on their behalf.
 Be sure to read the section on results posts below, because extremely belated results posts may result in nominations being declined.
 [Note - The weekly deadline for link nominations is every Tuesday at 7:30 PM, Pacific Standard Time]

 Voting Procedure — Voting is required, but members are forbidden to vote for links to their own writing… though members are permitted to vote for any links submitted in the non-council category, even a nomination of their own choosing.
-I will also be adding 2 links to be voted on, but not any links to my own entries… I will be submitting 2 links in the non-council category.
+I will also be adding 2 links to be voted on, but they will not be links to my own entries… I will be submitting 2 links in the non-council category.
 If the Watcher is not a sitting Council member he or she will not be allowed to participate in the voting unless there is a tie that needs to be broken.

-In the event of a sitting Council member acting as Watcher, that member may vote, but not vote for his or her own council posts He or she will also not be allowed to vote for their own post in the event of a tie with another member.
+In the event of a sitting Council member acting as Watcher, that member may vote, but not vote for his or her own council posts.
+He or she will also not be allowed to vote for their own post in the event of a tie with another member.

 When voting for their favorite links, members must split their vote into primary and secondary choices for both the council and non-council categories… four choices from each member.
 While tallying the votes, I will count the secondary choices with half the weight of the primary choices.
 This vote splitting is meant to make the vote more accurate without the extra overhead of a runoff vote.
 If a member is unable to vote in time, then that member’s vote tally will be subtracted by the amount of one primary vote.
 [Note - The weekly deadline for voting is every Thursday at 7:30 PM, Pacific Standard Time]